 “An umbrella term for a range of algorithm-based technologies that solve complex tasks by carrying out functions that previously required human thinking.
 Decisions made using AI are either fully automated, or with a ‘human in the loop.’”

-With their proposal for harmonised rules on AI, the European Union is seeking to regulate AI using a risk-based approach, where requirements and penalties are proportional to the risk that a system poses.
-Likely to become the global gold standard for AI regulation, the latest version of the EU AI Act (the Czech Presidency’s Draft General Approach) defines AI as:
+With their proposal for harmonized rules on AI, the European Union is seeking to regulate AI using a risk-based approach, where requirements and penalties are proportional to the risk that a system poses.
+Likely to become the global gold standard for AI regulation, the Draft General Approach was adopted on December 6, 2023 defines AI as:

 “A system that is designed to operate with elements of autonomy and that, based on machine and/or human-provided data and inputs, infers how to achieve a given set of objectives using machine learning and/or logic- and knowledge based approaches, and produces system-generated outputs such as content (generative AI systems), predictions, recommendations or decisions, influencing the environments with which the AI system interacts.”

-More comprehensive than the ICO definition, the EU AI Act specifies the typical outputs of AI systems) and acknowledges the role that humans play in providing data.
+More comprehensive than the ICO definition, this EU AI Act definition specifies the typical outputs of AI systems and acknowledges the role that humans play in providing data.

-This text was then debated and revised ahead of a European Parliament Vote on 26 April 2023.
-A political agreement was then reached on 27 April ahead of a key committee vote on 11 May 2023 where, by majority vote, leading parliamentary committees accepted the adopted version of the text.
-The revised text tweaked the definition of AI to be more aligned with the OECD definition:
+This text was then debated and revised ahead of a European Parliament Vote on April 26, 2023.
+A political agreement was then reached on April 27 ahead of a key committee vote on May 11, 2023 where, by majority vote, leading parliamentary committees accepted the adopted version of the text.
+The revised text tweaked the definition of AI to be more aligned with the OECD definition, as examined below:

 “a machine-based system that is designed to operate with varying levels of autonomy and that can, for explicit or implicit objectives, generate outputs such as predictions, recommendations, or decisions that influence physical or virtual environments.”